weavedb/atomic-notes/README.md

 ![](./assets/add-article-form.png)

-Now you can access your article at [https://arweave.net/3W4...6U/#/a/3](https://arweave.net/3W4l7Q_w7r7bYlXH9MXAu2lascJm5YsPoCXn6BXGJ6U/#/a/3).
+Now you can access your article like [https://arweave.net/3W4...6U/#/a/3](https://arweave.net/3W4l7Q_w7r7bYlXH9MXAu2lascJm5YsPoCXn6BXGJ6U/#/a/3).

-Also, it will be listed on the top page at [https://arweave.net/3W4...6U](https://arweave.net/3W4l7Q_w7r7bYlXH9MXAu2lascJm5YsPoCXn6BXGJ6U).
+Also, it will be listed on the top page like [https://arweave.net/3W4...6U](https://arweave.net/3W4l7Q_w7r7bYlXH9MXAu2lascJm5YsPoCXn6BXGJ6U).

 ![](./assets/home-page.png)